dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // La liberté n’est pas le chaos ; c’est la structure avec retenue. <br>
 // Nous devenons l’échafaudage.
 Tu seras rappelé. <br>
 // We divide power not to weaken it, but to prevent tyranny. <br>
-// Liberty is not chaos—it is structure with restraint. <br>
+// Liberty is not chaos; it is structure with restraint. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>